Skip to main content

 Learn Effective Addiction Coping Strategies at Sana

-Learning how to stop craving drugs and alcohol is a process, and equipping yourself with new coping skills and strategies can help you reduce cravings and turn to healthy alternatives.
-Sana at Stowe offers holistic addiction treatment to help you heal and rewire your brain during recovery.
+Learning how to stop craving drugs and alcohol is a process, and equipping yourself with new coping mechanisms and strategies can help you reduce cravings and turn to healthy alternatives.
+Sana at Stowe offers holistic addiction treatment programs to help you heal and rewire your brain during your recovery journey.

 We offer a wide variety of treatments to provide individualized therapy that meets your unique needs.
 From evidence-based behavioral therapies and nutritional guidance to 12-step facilitation and MAT, Sana at Stowe strives to support you physically, mentally, and emotionally.
 Contact us to learn more about how we can help you recover, develop effective coping strategies, and reduce cravings.